What is private equity?

 Private Equity vs. Venture Capital: What’s the Difference?

-A private equity firm and a venture capital firm are both terms that refer to firms that invest in small, privately-held businesses in exchange for equity.
-Although they are sometimes used interchangeably, they are in fact different.
+A private equity firm and a venture capital firm are both terms that refer to firms that invest in small, privately held businesses in exchange for equity.
+Although they are sometimes used interchangeably, they are, in fact, different.

 What is the purpose of a private equity firm?

-Typically, private equity companies acquire mature businesses, restructure its operations, or acquire new technology.
+Typically, private equity companies acquire mature businesses, restructure their operations, or acquire new technology.
 They may help a company by offering advice on strategy development, sales channels, and marketing strategies.
 By doing this, a private equity firm can help the business reach its goals faster and more effectively.

-How private equity firms create value?
+How do private equity firms create value?

 Which private equity firms are publicly traded?